Q: What is the tanning process?

 - ALWAYS wear protective eyewear while tanning.
 UV light penetrates the eyelids and the intense light can be harmful to your eyes.

 - Sunburn is the body's warning that the skin has been overexposed to UV light.
 Do NOT ignore this warning.
 If one continues to expose sunburned skin to UV rays, the skin becomes overloaded and could lead to skin damage.

 Q: Will burning first give me a darker or better tan?

 A: No!
 Burning causes damage to the surface layers of the skin.
 Many people say 'my burn turns to tan', but this is myth!
 Tanning and burning are two very different processes.
-Burnign leads to premature aging, sunspots, drying, flaking, and peeling of the skin.
-A burn may heal and disappear at the same time a tan is devloping, giving you the appearance that your burn is turning to a tan.
+Burning leads to premature aging, sunspots, drying, flaking, and peeling of the skin.
+A burn may heal and disappear at the same time a tan is developing, giving you the appearance that your burn is turning to a tan.
 You're actually causing damage to your skin and repeated damage could lead to skin cancer.
 The tanning process is not something that can be rushed.
-It may seem like nothing happened, but it can take take up to 48 hours for melanogenisis to begin.
-Adjust your session slowly until you reached your desired color.

 Q: What is sunburn?

-A: A sunburn is an inflammation of the skin that is caused by overexpsoure to UV radiation from the sun.
-A similar burn can follow overexposureto UV tanning rays.
+A: A sunburn is an inflammation of the skin that is caused by overexposure to UV radiation from the sun or UV tanning rays.
 UV radiation can also damage the eyes, although no surface burn is apparent.
-Please ask a tanning professional how many minutes your skin type can handle.

 Q: Why does a tan disappear?